802Tophat/Find-Transit/README.md

 ## Description
 This program will assist in finding the next transit vehicle leaving a defined  station on a defined route in a defined direction.
 ## Notes
-You will need to know the following information in order to use this application successfully.For assistance in identifying any of these required fields visit https://www.metrotransit.org/schedules-maps.
+You will need to know the following information in order to use this application successfully.
+For assistance in identifying any of these required fields visit https://www.metrotransit.org/schedules-maps.

 1. Route name.
 2. The transit station you want to start your journey from.
-Must be on the provided route name.
+The station selected, must be on the selected route.
 3. The primary cardinal direction you plan to travel (North, South, East, West).
-Must be a direction that the route travels.
+The direction selected must be a direction traveled on the selected route.

 Example: